alexhlim/Yelp-Revenues/README.md

 Conclusion
 ==========

-We started by asking the question of how does yelp ratings affect revenue.
-Our solution provided us with the information that having a restaurant's score being rounded up on Yelp will increase revenues by 165%!
-Although this may be a large number, and might not be completely accurate, it does confirm with us that indeed Yelp does affect business revenue.
-So next time you are on Yelp, and are searching for restaurant's, remember that you are impacting their business!
+I started this project asking the question of how does Yelp ratings affect businesses’ revenue.
+The results provided us with the information that having a restaurant's score being rounded up on Yelp will increase revenues by 165%!
+This a rather large number and might not completely apply to every situation, but it does the fact that Yelp ratings do affect business revenue.
+So the next time you are on Yelp searching for restaurant's, remember that you are impacting their business!

 Ways to Improve
 ---------------